 Unfortunately however the hidden and often informal nature of work in a private home where the worker is dependent on their employers for housing and immigration status as well as employment and where hours are often seen to be flexible means that many workers are often seriously exploited, some are abused, and some subjected to forced labour or have been trafficked to the UK for domestic servitude.
 Kalayaan offers individual advice and support to migrant domestic workers in the UK as well as using this experience to produce data and briefings on the situation of migrant domestic workers in the UK, to feed into policy and to push for improvements of the rights of migrant domestic workers.
 Due to our limited capacity and specialist expertise we regret that we cannot offer support or services to people who are not migrant domestic workers.

 Immigration and Employment Advice

 Kalayaan is regulated by the OISC to give immigration advice to level 3.
 We have years of experience of working on the issues effecting migrant domestic workers and are able to deal with most basic issues.
 Where individuals come

 with advice needs beyond this level of competence we refer on to suitable solicitors where possible.
 We give basic employment advice and again refer on where necessary.
 Advice is by appointment only.
-We have sessions available on Mondays, Tuesdays, Wednesdays, Thursdays and Sundays.
+We have sessions available Monday – Friday and select Sundays.

 Due to our limited capacity and area of expertise are services are only available to migrant domestic workers in the UK who entered on this route.
 We are not involved in helping people to come to the UK and do not give advice in this area.